Academic Catalog

 Policy on Non-Returned Library Books

-Library materials are for the use of the Benedictine College community.
-Students who fail to return books borrowed from the library within 10 days after the last day of exams will be assessed a fine of $20.00 per book.
-Seniors graduating in May must return books prior to Commencement.
-The library staff will attempt to contact students by email and by campus mail with reminders to return their library books.
-Ultimately, the students are responsible for returning their library books.
+Library materials are intended for use by the Benedictine College community.
+Students who fail to return borrowed books within 10 days after the last day of exams will be charged a fine of $20.00 per book.
+Seniors graduating in May must return all borrowed materials prior to Commencement.
+Library staff will attempt to notify students by email if they have overdue materials; however, students are ultimately responsible for returning all borrowed library materials.

 Publications